 National Science Foundation

-Texas A&M ranked #24 nationally in the recently released.
+Texas A&M ranked #24 in the nation (FY12).
 Texas A&M is included in NSF's Top 30 Performers of U.S. institutions for R&D spending.

 U.S. News and World Report

 Texas A&M is the only public university in Texas to rank among the top 50 national universities in the “Great Schools, Great Prices” category of the 2014 ratings by U.S. News & World Report – and it maintained its second-place ranking overall in that key assessment of national public institutions.
 The Dwight Look College of Engineering ranks 15th among undergraduate engineering programs and Mays Business School ranks 16th among undergraduate business programs.